This is not an actual MAVENCLAD patient.

 • progressive multifocal leukoencephalopathy (PML).
 PML is a rare brain infection that usually leads to death or severe disability.
 Although PML has not been seen in MS patients taking MAVENCLAD, it may happen in people with weakened immune systems.
 Tell your healthcare provider right away if you have any new or worsening neurologic signs or symptoms.
 These may include: weakness on 1 side of your body, loss of coordination in your arms and legs, decreased strength, problems with balance, changes in your vision, changes in your thinking or memory, confusion, or changes in your personality.

 • liver problems.
-Blood tests should be performed to check your liver before you start taking MAVENCLAD.
 Symptoms of liver problems may include: nausea, vomiting, stomach pain, tiredness, loss of appetite, dark urine, or your skin or the whites of your eyes turn yellow.
+Your doctor will perform blood tests to check your liver during treatment.

 The most common side effects of MAVENCLAD include: upper respiratory infection, headache, and low white blood cell counts.

-Please see full Prescribing Information/Medication Guide, including serious side effects, for additional Important Safety Information.
+Please see full Prescribing Information and Medication Guide, including serious side effects.